stevenstruhar30/Portfolio/Shared Bathroom Threading Problem/ReadMe.txt

 ** Bathroom4.java  uses a re-entrant lock and a condition for each thread. (this is why signal() is adequate and signalAll() is not necessary Returns in FIFO order

 ** BathroomInterface.java enforces enter() and leave()
-** Bathroom.java has all the mumboJumbo that would otherwise muddle up the implementations and also reduces duplication
+** Bathroom.java has all the mumbo-Jumbo that would otherwise muddle up the implementations and also reduces duplication

 ** All strings are abstracted out into static strings class. (or as much as possible)

 ** Growler.java is a simple and convenient way of communicating to the user without having to worry about cleanup.
-I have used it over the yeas in a number of assignments with not issues.
+I have used it over the years in a number of assignments with no issues.
 It cleans intself up.

 ** Debug mode will open a panel with the exact order of service for all users in the same format as the input file.
 This facilitates testing using a file diffing tool to verify FIFO compliance.
 It will also write a file out in this same format.

 ** View supoorts drag and drop file input.